Indian Singaporeans: Cuisine

 The great variety of Singapore food includes Indian food, which tends to be Tamil cuisine and especially local Tamil Muslim cuisine, although North Indian food has become more visible recently.
-Indian dishes have become modified to different degrees, after years of contact with other Singapore cultures, and in response to locally available ingredients as well as changing local tastes.
+Indian dishes have become modified to different degrees after years of contact with other Singapore cultures and in response to locally available ingredients as well as changing local tastes.
 The local forms of Indian food may be seen as localised or even regional variations of Indian food, or in some cases, a form of hybrid Indian-Singaporean cuisine.
 Popular 'Indian' dishes and elements of Indian cuisine (although sometimes prepared and sold by non-Indians) include achar, curry (such as laksa and Fish head curry), Indian rojak, Indian mee goreng, murtabak, nasi biryani, roti john, roti prata and teh tarik.

 Other dishes were popular during the colonial period, when Indian ingredients and other culinary influences spread with the Empire to places like Singapore.
 Many of them endure in some homes and restaurants.
 Some of these dishes include mince, mulligatawny soup, fish moolie, curry tiffin, pork vindaloo and spiced Mutton chop.

-There are also many other Indian foods that are less widely available foods, but which can still be found in several areas serving a more specifically Indian clientele, especially in and around Little India, Singapore.
+Many other Indian foods are less widely available, but they can still be found in several areas serving a more specifically Indian clientele, especially in and around Little India, Singapore.
 These include appam, bhatura, chutney, sambar, idli, muruku, putu mayam, samosa, tandoori, thosai, upma and various sweets, including jalebi, halva, laddu, paayasam and gulab jamun.

 Milo dinosaur is a drink that originated within Indian Singaporean eateries during the 1990s.